ElanaPearl/elanapearl.github.io/_posts/2025-10-22-the-bug-that-taught-me-pytorch.md

 I had a surprisingly fun time with this bug hunt and wrote up the whole investigation step-by-step, explaining framework internals as they become necessary to crack the case.
 If you enjoy debugging mysteries or find that tracking down bugs teaches you more than docs ever could, this might resonate. 🕵️‍♀️

-_Debugging post-mortems sometimes make me worry I wouldn't have been smart enough to figure them out myself.
-So I structured this walkthrough to show the reasoning behind each step: why I tested that hypothesis, why that result pointed me in a specific direction.
-The goal was to make each decision feel like the natural next move, the kind of thing any ML engineer would try with enough curiosity and stubbornness.
-Background knowledge appears exactly when you need it to understand the next step- think of it as an excuse to learn (or re-learn) PyTorch internals through a real problem._
+Debugging post-mortems sometimes make me worry I wouldn't have been smart enough to figure them out myself.
+So I structured this walkthrough to show the reasoning behind each step: what clues suggested each move, why I tested that hypothesis, why certain results pointed where they did.
+While the investigation took time and persistence, it didn't require any particular expertise or wizardry— just observation and willingness to keep digging.
+I've included background knowledge exactly when you need it to understand the next step—think of it as an excuse to learn (or re-learn) PyTorch internals through a real problem.
 If you'd prefer to jump straight to reproducing the bug yourself, check out the [minimal reproduction script and walkthrough](https://github.com/ElanaPearl/pytorch-mps-noncontiguous-bug) on GitHub.
 Otherwise, join me on the investigation!